 All plans, policies and guidance manuals developed by the MPO are updated as needed.
 Some are updated annually, others are updated when changes in State and Federal regulations and guidance require an update.
 When updates occur, the plans, policies and guidance manuals are reviewed to determine Title VI implications and modified as necessary.
-Annually, the MPO also reviews and discusses general Title VI issues and concerns that may have arisen over the past year.
+These include: